Fabien-Mick/alx-pre_course/README.md

-Creating a directory
+Creating a directory -
-the Bash directory contains some file
+The Bash directory contains some file